 In the above nist-equations, r1 is the radius of the blackbody aperture, r2 is the radius of the ACR defining aperture, R is the distance between the apertures, A1 is the area of the blackbody aperture, E0 is the power, and σ M = 5.67051 x 10-12 W cm-2 K-4 .
 Because diffraction is introduced by the pinhole apertures, the power, E0, measured by the ACR is corrected.
 Calculation of the diffraction correction is based on the geometry of the calibration setup.

 The calibration report provides the customer with the total radiant power measured at the ACR aperture and the corresponding deduced blackbody radiometric temperature.
 In general, the blackbody may have many apertures on a wheel and the measurements are done for each aperture and are reported for each of the requested blackbody apertures and the blackbody control temperature settings.
 A thorough analysis of the Type A and Type B uncertainties in the reported results are also provided.
 A typical blackbody calibration is described in the article listed below under Selected Publications, "Cryogenic blackbody calibrations at the National Institute of Standards and Technology (NIST) Low background infrared (LBIR) facility."

 The LBIR facility has been providing blackbody calibrations to customers for the last 25 years.
 The calibrations are performed as special tests based on customer requirements.
-The current customers are: Raytheon Corporation for ARMY EKV and NAVY SM3 programs, and Johns Hopkins Applied Physics Laboratory for the NAVY SM3 program.
+The current customers are: Raytheon Missiles and Defense for the GM and AB programs, Johns Hopkins Applied Physics Laboratory for the AB program, and Arnold Engineering Development Complex for the GM program.